RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-4-releases/rs-7-2-4-tba.md

 | RedHat Enterprise Linux (RHEL) 8<br/>Oracle Enterprise Linux (OL) 8 <br/>Rocky Enterprise Linux |  |
 | Amazon Linux 2 |  |

+## Known issues

+- RS110481 - Importing a database mid-upgrade fails when the master node has the new version.

+    As a workaround, either finish the upgrade before retrying the import, or move the master node to an old node, then perform the upgrade.

 ## Security

 #### Open source Redis security fixes compatibility